 - Sprouting Ears: Shizuku, after Mike specifically states she does so.

 - Stealth Hi/Bye: Kisaragi does this on occasion.

 - Super Drowning Skills: Kisaragi, which leads to a hilarious scene at the beach party when her students are "purifying" Nagi by tossing him into the ocean.
-She, while drunk, tells them to do it to her.
-It is only after she hits the water, do her students remember this fact about her.Seen here
+Drunk, she tells them to purify her too.
+Her students only remember Kisaragi can't swim after she hits the water .

 - Supreme Chef: Nagi, Karin and Shizuku.

-- Third Option Love Interest : In addition to Three Maidens, Mike and Kirasagi, there is also Rinne, or maybe Mike.
+- Third-Option Love Interest : In addition to Three Maidens and Kirasagi, there is also Rinne, or maybe Mike.

 - Triang Relations: A type 7 Love Triangle.
 Or is that love square . . . ?

-- Considering the female classmate (Shizue) who's got a crush on Soyogi, Mike whispering to Nagi that she's available, and Kisaragi threatening to seduce him herself if the Maidens make her mad — she'd jumped up to wrap her legs around his waist — we're well beyond squares.
+- Considering the female classmate (Shizue) who's got a crush on Soyogi, Mike whispering to Nagi that she's available, and Kisaragi threatening to seduce him herself if the Maidens make her mad we're well beyond squares.
 Possibly stars.

 - As of 100 chapters it's an octagon featuring Nagi as the only male character.
-And despite one man and seven girls situation thanks to the last revelation it might realy become a mess.
+And thanks to the last revelation it might really become a mess.

-- Trickster Mentor: Kisaragi-sensei seems to think of herself as this.
-Although there're traces of Hot for Student as well.
+- Trickster Mentor: Kisaragi-sensei seems to think of herself as one although there are traces of Hot for Student as well.